Mosamorphing/WTF-React/09_Hooks/readme.md

 I am now going to explain what each term above means;

--- Side effect, just as the name implies in pain english language is an additional effect that occurs in addition to the main effect of a situation, or simply put, the consequence of an action.
-You might still be wondering what a consequence of an action means, this means that any code that runs inside a use effect is running because something just happened.
+-- Simply put, Side effect is the consequence of an action.
+This means that any code inside a use effect runs because something just happened.
 A classic example is fetching some data from the backend when you arrive at a particular page in your application.
-Such data fetching is usually put in a useEffect hook such that it then only runs based on whether you come to that page or not.
+Such data fetching is usually put in a useEffect hook that only runs based on whether you come to that page or not.
 We will see it in action in just a bit.

 -- Dependencies: The dependencies argument in useEffect is an array that allows you to control when the effect should run.
 It specifies the values that the effect depends on.
 Here is a simple explanation of how dependencies work in useEffect: 1.
 If you don't provide the dependencies array, the effect will run after every render.
 2. If you provide an empty array [], the effect will run once, after the initial render.
 3. If you include values in the dependencies array (e.g., [prop1, state1]), the effect will run after the initial render and whenever any of the dependencies change in subsequent renders.